 8.6 Finalisation of restriction wording

-In the event that the applicant does not agree with the restriction wording in the PBAC Minutes the listing will not proceed.
-Where the department and the applicant are unable to resolve differences about the restriction wording, these restriction wording issues may need to be referred to the PBAC through a new submission (see Section 5).
+If the applicant does not agree with the finalised restriction, the listing will not proceed and the medicine will not be available on the PBS.
+Where the department and the applicant are unable to resolve differences about the restriction, the listing will not proceed.
+If the issues require PBAC consideration, the applicant will need to lodge a new submission (see Section 5).
 Refer to Appendix A for contact details.